How to Make Sure Your Child Gets the Probiotics He Needs

 Eighty percent of the immune system lies in the gut.
 That’s true for you and your baby.
 A healthy gut with diverse beneficial microflora is essential for your baby’s immune function.
 You want to help your infant develop a healthy microbiome as early as possible to help them defend against less-than-beneficial bacteria.

-An infant with a good balance of gut flora may also show a greater ability to resist allergens and other typical childhood health stressors.
-If your infant has the proper balance of beneficial microflora in his gut, the beneficial bacteria can help protect him from “foreign invaders” as well as pathogenic viruses and bacteria.
+An infant with a good gut flora may also show a greater ability to resist allergens and other typical childhood health stressors.
+If your infant has the proper amounts of beneficial microflora in his gut, the beneficial bacteria can help protect him from “foreign invaders” as well as pathogenic viruses and bacteria.

 A newborn’s gut lining is permeable and can allow “foreign” materials to pass through into the bloodstream, increasing the potential for an allergic response.
 When a baby is breastfed, mom’s first milk or colostrum helps form a protective barrier on this mucosal lining.
 This protective barrier also serves as a breeding ground for beneficial microbes that help provide additional reinforcement.